studionebula01/Flash/README.md

-# Flash Loan Arbitrage Bot for Base Network
+# Aave v3 Flash Loan Arbitrage Bot for the Optimisim Network

 This project implements a flash loan arbitrage bot that monitors and executes trading opportunities between Uniswap and SushiSwap on the Base network.